hrl-team/3options/README.md

 [https://elifesciences.org/articles/83891](https://elifesciences.org/articles/83891)

 ## Data availability
 All raw data matrices are provided in .mat and .csv formats.
+Files have been reorganized in different folders: please change the path accordingly if needed.

 >[!NOTE]
->Variable and column names are described below, please contact me if any question arises.
+>Variables and column names are described below, please contact me if any question arises.
 >sophie[dot]bavard[at]gmail[dot]com

 ## Behavioral analyses